diegodmitry/school-react/README.md

 This is a React application bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Project Structure

-The project has the following structure:

 ## Available Scripts

 In the project directory, you can run: